zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    that includes a GTP header followed by an IPv4 or IPv6 packet.

-   :outer: The GTP outer tunnel connection.
+   :param outer: The GTP outer tunnel connection.

-   :inner_gtp: The GTP header.
+   :param inner_gtp: The GTP header.

-   :inner_ip: The inner IP and transport layer packet headers.
+   :param inner_ip: The inner IP and transport layer packet headers.

    .. note:: Since this event may be raised on a per-packet basis, handling
       it may become particularly expensive for real-time analysis.